-The chart below contains data on 16 new nuclear construction projects that have recently been completed or will be in the next two years.
-The data provided includes the time to completion of CHT, HFT, FL and COD.
+The chart below contains data on sixteen new nuclear construction projects that have recently been completed or that will be completed in the subsequent two years.
+The data provided includes the time to completion from FCD to CHT, HFT, FL and COD.
 Summary information is provided in the accompanying table.

-One project in this study was cancelled.
+One project in the study in illustration 3 was cancelled.
 Its data has been excluded from the analysis that yielded the summary data below.
-For the remaining 15 projects completed and/or progressing toward completion, the following times (in months) have been achieved (or are reasonably projected to be achieved).
+For the remaining fifteen projects completed and/or progressing toward completion, the following times (in months) have been achieved (or are reasonably projected to be achieved).

-Start Activity Completion Activity Average Duration (Months/Years) Earliest Time Achieved (Months/Years) Longest Time Achieved (Months/Years) Safety-Related Concrete Poured (FCD) Start of Cold Hydrostatic Testing (CHT) 78 43 145 Safety-Related Concrete Poured (FCD) Start of Hot Functional Testing (HFT) 85 / 7.1 49 / 4.1 151 Safety-Related Concrete Poured (FCD) Start of Fuel Load (FL) 102 / 8.5 85 / 7.1 114
+Start Activity Completion Activity Average Duration (Months/Years) Earliest Time Achieved (Months/Years) Longest Time Achieved (Months/Years) Safety-Related Concrete Poured (FCD) Start of Cold Hydrostatic Testing (CHT) 78 43 145 Safety-Related Concrete Poured (FCD) Start of Hot Functional Testing (HFT) 85 / 7.1 49 / 4.1 151 Safety-Related Concrete Poured (FCD) Start of Fuel Load (FL) 102 / 8.5 85 / 7.1 114 Safety-Related Concrete Poured (FCD) Commencement of Commercial Operation (COD) 107 98 113 Completion of Hot Functional Testing (HFT) Start of Fuel Load (FL) 16 15 33 Fuel Load Commencement of Commercial Operation (COD) 7 5 13